 Department of State: Building closed to the public and all tours suspended until further notice.

-National Zoo: The National Zoo is currently closed to the public until further notice.
+National Zoo: The National Zoo is currently closed to the public until May 21, 2021.

 National Archives: Building closed to the public and all tours suspended until further notice.

 John F. Kennedy Center for Performing Arts: Tours are suspended until further notice but visitors are allowed to view the Grand Foyer and the President Kennedy memorial Wednesday through Sunday from 10 a.m. to 5 p.m., no reservation required.

 Arlington National Cemetery: Tomb of unknown soldier and President John F. Kennedy’s Gravesite now fully open.
 Exhibits in Memorial Amphitheater and Welcome center are also open.
 Both are open from 8 a.m. to 5 p.m.

 Museum of the Bible: Open Monday - Thursday and operating under reduced capacity and staggered entry.

 International Spy Museum: Open daily from 9 a.m. - 7 p.m., and 8 p.m. on Saturdays.
 Advance tickets are required, and guests must abide by social distancing guidelines and mask requirements.

 National Arboretum: The U.S. National Arboretum is open from 8 a.m. - 5 p.m. every day of the year except for Christmas Day.
 Admission is free and no tickets are needed.